phoebe-project/phoebe2-docs/index.rst

 A: You will need a table of intensities that you can download from the PHOEBE homepage.
 Then you should follow the instructions available :class:`phoebe.atmospheres.passbands.Passband`

-*Q: Is Phoebe 2.x Python 3.x ready?*
+*Q: Is PHOEBE 2.x Python 3.x ready?*

-A: Some effort has been done to make Phoebe 2.x Python 3.x compliant.
-In fact, Phoebe should load when imported in Python 3.x.
-The essential dependencies (i.e. numpy, scipy, matplotlib, pyfits...) are Python 3.x ready, as are most of the nonessential dependencies.
-Syntactically, Also the C extensions are not Python 3.x compatible as of yet.
+A: PHOEBE has been tested on Python 2.7 with various compilers.
+We are working towards testing PHOEBE on Python 3.x.

 *Q: Is it safe to use Phoebe?*

 A: For the most part, yes.
 If you do not have sympy installed, then constraints will be evaluated using the 'eval' command - which could potentially be dangerous if you blindly open a bundle from an untrusted source.
-So long as you have
+To avoid this, simply install the sympy optional dependency.